waimea-lscammell-300DTD/300DTD-Assesment-Luke/docs/design.md

 ### Meeting the System Requirements

 I think I met the requirements pretty effectivly I tried my best to implement the features that I planned on using in my website.
 The features I think I implimented well is the cart system which is the main part of my website.
 I made it easy for users to add thier products and then put in a order for Jess to make the products.
-Some other features I think I did well was the adding product system and the order page for the admin
+Some other features I think I did well was the adding product system and the order page for the admin.
+The login feature works like I wanted it and has no bugs which im happy with.
+There wre some features that I couldnt impliment becuase I didnt have time.

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

-### Review of IMPLICATION NAME HERE
+### Review of Functionality

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of End-User

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Future Proofing

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

+### Review of Usability

+Replace this text with brief notes showing how the implication was addressed in the final outcome.
+Accompany the notes with screenshots / other media to illustrate specific features.
-### Review of UX PRINCIPLE NAME HERE
+### Review of Give the user control

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Consistency

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Use visual Hierarchy

 Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.